newmediadenver/nmd-skeletor/README.md

 nmd-skeletor (0.1.0) Base skeleton Cookbook

-This is the base skeleton Cookbook for New Media Denver's Cookbooks.
-This skeleton helps rapidly test, deploy, and update a project.
-The skeleton that we have built leverages chef metadata and uses tools such as ruby linters, rake, rspec, and travis.
+This is the base skeleton Cookbook for New Media Denver's Chef Cookbooks.
+This skeleton helps rapidly test, deploy, and update a Chef recipe.
+The skeleton that we have built leverages Chef metadata and uses tools such as ruby linters, rake, rspec, and travis.

 Requirements
 ------------